DevaWinner/schooltracker/README.md

 **GitHub:** [@JohnSmith](https://github.com/JohnSmith)
 **LinkedIn:** [John-Smith](https://www.linkedin.com/in/john-smith/)
 #### 💬 Favorite Quote
-> ❝ Your Favorite Quote Here ❞
+> ❝ Self-control means wanting to be effective at some random point in the infinite radiations of my spiritual existence. ❞
-> — Author
+> — Franz Kafka

 ---